-As yet, Skype doesn’t offer an official portable USB version of their software (with the exception of the U3 smart drive version) which frustrates a lot of people (including myself).
+As yet, Skype doesn’t offer an official portable USB version of their software (with the exception of the) which frustrates a lot of people (including myself).
 This has led people to make an unofficial hack of a portable version for themselves.

 Read on to find out how to make skype portable.
 It’s extremely easy.